PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_FIRMWARE_API.md

 ```
 {
-	"businessCode": 2028,
+	"BusinessCode": 2028,
-	"message": "Terminal not found"
+	"Message": "Terminal not found"
 }
 ```